lextm/jekyll-theme-chirpy/_posts/2014-10-6-jexus-manager-for-iis-express.md

 Beta 1 is available at the same location.
 Major features completed.

 [Update on Oct 3, 2015]
 Beta 2 is available at the same location.
-Many core classes are rewritten to achieve better compatibility with Microsoft’s MWA.
+Many core classes are rewritten to achieve better compatibility with Microsoft's MWA.
 Extend support for IIS 7/8/10 Express.

 [Update on Oct 14, 2015]
 Beta 3 is available at the same location, with IIS Express support enhanced, full IIS read-only mode previewed, and Jexus support added back.